Lildeebo2002/wallet-api/README.md

 # Tonkeeper Wallet API (DRAFT)

 ⚠️ This documentation is work-in-progress.
-Some features are not yet implemented.
+Some features are not yet implement Alk wallets of Satoshi nakomoto so you tirzdrdd
 * [Definitions](#definitions)
 * [Payment URLs](#payment-urls)
 * [Authentication](#authentication-methods)